aptonic/dropzone4-actions/README.md

 ## Copy and Edit an existing action

-The other way you can create a new action is by right clicking on an existing action in the grid and clicking 'Copy and Edit Script' - This will duplicate the underlying action bundle as a new User Action and open the duplicated script for editing.
+The other way you can develop a new action is by right clicking on an existing action in the grid and clicking 'Copy and Edit Script' - This will duplicate the underlying action bundle as a new User Action and open the duplicated script for editing.
 This is useful if you want to create an action with a similar purpose to an existing action but with some modifications.

 ![Copy & Edit](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/copy-and-edit.png)